izivkov/CasioGShockSmartSync/README.md

 ## Announcements

-We have rewritten this project from the ground up to use [Jetpack Compose](https://developer.android.com/compose).
-The new version can be found [here](https://github.com/izivkov/GShockSmartSyncCompose).

-**The code in this repository will be soon replaced with the new project's code.**
+We have now completed the migration to Jetpack Compose nad Material 3 design.

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: